osism/testbed/README.md

 ``number_of_nodes``.
 When adding additional nodes (``number_of_nodes > 3``) to the stack, they
 are not automatically added to the configuration.

+The same with reduction of the number of nodes.
+When removing nodes (``number_of_nodes < 3``), they are not automatically removed from the configuration.

+The configuration is only tested with 3 nodes.
+With more or less nodes, the configuration must be adjusted manually and problems may occur.

 ```
 jinja2 -o stack.yml -D number_of_nodes=6 templates/stack.yml.j2